ActRaiser: Version differences

 Further changes were made for the game's North American release.
 The game's title was slightly changed to ActRaiser, with a new logo.
 Monster Lairs were now indicated by skull-like symbols (changed from Stars of David).
 Action segments possess an overall easier level design, enemies were given new attacks, spells require less magic to cast, spike pits do not instantly kill the player, and more time is given to finish each segment.
-However, the simulation segments have been made difficult; for example, it is very difficult to reach the maximum experience level in this version.
-Finally, there is a "Professional!" mode, unlocked after completing the game; this mode only contains the action segments, with a level design similar to the original Japanese release whilst retaining other changes from the main mode.
+Meanwhile the simulation segments have been made difficult and is difficult to reach the maximum experience level in this version.
+Finally, there is a "Professional!" mode, unlocked after completing the game, containing only the action segments with a level design similar to the original Japanese release.

 European releases use changes from the North American version as a base.
 The Professional! mode, now called the "Action" mode, is available from the start.
 Both the original "Story" mode and this Action mode now have three difficulties.
 The action segments in the Normal and Expert settings for Story mode resemble the action segments from the previous North American and Japanese main modes respectively, while the new Beginner setting is even easier than Normal.
 The Normal setting for Action mode resembles the North American Professional! mode.
 Beginner mode resembles the North American main mode, though the new enemy attacks from the North American version of the game have been removed for both.
 The new Expert setting goes beyond any other version of the game, restoring the new attacks, increasing damage from enemies, and reducing damage dealt.